Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Phase Retrieval

 \subsection{Numerical Algorithm}

-In practice, the intersection is never exact and a numerical estimation subject to input noise is required.
+In practice, the intersection of solution pairs is never exact and a numerical estimation subject to input noise is required.
 We devised an algorithm to accurately find the intersection of all pairs of possible solutions.
+For each $\vec{u} = \vec{m} + \vec{n}$ there are, in general, multiple sets of $(\vec{m}, \vec{n})$ positions with previously calculated phases.
+Each of these sets generates a pair of solutions for the two signs of $\Phi(\vec{m}, \vec{n})$, say $\theta_{+,i}$ and $\theta_{-,i}$.
+As seen in the example above, for every $i$, one of these two values is approximately the same (mod $2 \pi$).

-Dividing the pairs of solutions for each $\vec{u}$ into two sets, let $(\theta_+, \theta_-)$ be the solution pairs for $\pm \Phi(\vec{m}, \vec{n})$. $\theta_+$ and $\theta_-$ are correlated such that they define horizontal and vertical lines when plotted as ordered pairs in the plane, $(\theta_+, \theta_-)$ and $(\theta_-, \theta_+)$.
-The intersection of these lines is the intersection of the pairs of possible solutions.
-It is simpler to consider ordered pairs $(\cos(\theta_+), \sin(\theta_-))$ and $(\cos(\theta_-), \sin(\theta_+))$ to constrain the search to $\phi \in [-\pi,\pi]$ and remove $2\pi$ offsets of the value of $\theta_\pm$ (see Figure \ref{fig:PhaseFitting}A).
-Finding the intersection given some noise in the data $\theta_\pm$ amounts to the minimization of the error function
+A visually instructive way to determine this common value is to plot each of these pairs as points in a two-dimensional plane, both as $(\theta_+, \theta_-)$ and $(\theta_-, \theta_+)$.
+Thus, either the horizontal and vertical components of each point are common with all the others.
+Graphically, this means that the points (approximately) form a vertical and horizontal line intersecting at the true solution $(\phi(\vec{u}), \phi(\vec{u}))$.
+In order to stay in a bounded domain, it is simpler to consider ordered pairs $(\cos(\theta_+), \sin(\theta_-))$ and $(\cos(\theta_-), \sin(\theta_+))$ to constrain the search to $\phi \in [-\pi,\pi]$ and remove $2\pi$ offsets of the value of $\theta_\pm$ (see Fig.~\ref{fig:PhaseFitting}A).
+Finding the intersection given some noise in the data $\theta_\pm$ then amounts to the minimization of the error function

 where the sum is over the $N$ pairs of possible solutions for our chosen $\vec{u}$.
 The optimal value is the desired value of $\phi$ at $\vec{u}$, $\phi(\vec{u}) = \phi_{\text{opt}}$.